Learning Active Constraints to Efficiently Solve Linear Bilevel Problems: Application to the Generator Strategic Bidding Problem: Methods

-\subsubsection{Identification of the active constraints}
+\subsubsection{Identification of the Active Constraints}

 The focus here is on the lower-level optimization problem.
-In optimization problems, the optimal solution always lies at the boundaries of the feasible space.
-The corresponding constraints are considered as binding.
-The other constraints are inactive.
+In optimization problems, if the feasible set is convex and variables are continuous, the optimal solution lies at the boundaries of the feasible space.
+In particular, this is the case for a linear problem (LP), as considered here.
+The corresponding constraints are binding, and the other constraints are inactive.
 The active set that corresponds to the optimal solution regroups the constraints that are satisfied with equality at the optimal point.
 If the problem is reformulated following this set, by replacing the active inequality constraints with equalities and removing the other constraints, it will recover the optimal solution.
 This reduced problem is easier to solve since some constraints are dropped.

-The active constraints of a linear problem (LP) can be identified by looking at the value of the dual variables associated with the inequalities of the problem, at the optimal point (equality constraints are always binding).
+The active constraints of an LP can partially be identified by looking at the value of the dual variables associated with the inequalities of the problem, at the optimal point (equality constraints are always binding).
 All dual variables that are non-zero indicate an active constraint.

-In the example of a strategic generator, the DCOPF problem is solved for a given load and bidding cost of the strategic producer.
-The value of the dual variables associated with constraints \eqref{strat_gen} to \eqref{strat_line} is then analyzed in order to retrieve the set of active constraints.
+However, a dual variable equal to zero might also indicate an active constraint.
+It is then necessary to check the activation by looking at the value of the constraint at the optimal point.

-\subsubsection{Database building process}
+\subsubsection{Database Building Process}